 First, Take All The Things From The Hospital:

 Sure, you can grab some extra squirt bottles, Witch Hazel pads and Dermoplast prior to giving birth, because you will need lots of it, but you can get most of it from the hospital, or birthing center.
-I took cans of Dermoplast, two squirt bottles, extra hospital undies (don’t wear real underwear, it will most likely get ruined), witch hazel pads, nipple cream and pads.
+Most hospitals are more than happy to send you home with some of their supplies, including the hospital undies.
+I took a couple cans of Dermoplast, two squirt bottles, extra hospital undies (don’t wear real underwear, it will most likely get ruined), witch hazel pads, nipple cream and pads.
 They were happy to send me home with a good stash, and you need all of this!
 By taking some home, you will have lots of extra, which in the postpartum life, having to go to the store with a new baby because you are out of something like pads is just not fun.
+If you are in your last trimester, this is a great time to grab a few extras, so you don’t have to make a run to the store.
+You also need some good, heavy flow pads for the bleeding.
+Think big Costco size, so you don’t run out and can change your pad frequently.

 How To Make Vag Pads: